Scotland travel update | New Multi-day tours for Scotland!

 Attractions Attractions Attractions Attractions Attractions Attractions Attractions Attractions See Activities for this day

-Spend another night in Edinburgh.
+Spend the night in the Aberdeen area.

-Spend the night in the Inverness area.
+Spend the night in Inverness area.

-Driving distance: 251 km / 156 miles
+Average driving distance: 240 km / 150 miles

 Attractions Attractions Attractions Attractions See Activities for this day